-Slide the encoder unit 5 over the code disk 3 until the screw holes 6 match up; follow the pilot on the flange or mount according to the pins; make sure that the enclosure of the encoder unit 5 does not hit or touch the code disk 3; always handle the encoder unit 5 by holding the enclosure on the sides.
+Slide the encoder unit 5 over the code disk 3 until the screw holes 6 match up; follow the pilot on the flange; make sure that the enclosure of the encoder unit 5 does not hit or touch the code disk 3; always handle the encoder unit 5 by holding the enclosure on the sides.

-Insert the four M3 x 16 min. cylinder-head bolts UNI5931 7 in the holes 6, tighten the bolts 7 down to firmly fix the encoder unit 5, torque to 1.3 Nm max.
+Insert the M2 x 6 cylinder-head bolts UNI5931 7 in the holes 6, tighten both bolts 7 down to firmly fix the encoder unit 5, torque to 0.4 Nm max.
 Hold the encoder unit 5 down and avoid any movements while tightening.